George Bernard Shaw’s views on Islam

 Our Holy Prophet was at first described as an imposter, then he was an epileptic subject, a neurotic, a psychopath.
 It is the fashion now not to be so violent but more subtle.
 There are some who praise him in their early writings, but when the pressure of their environment begins to affect them, they try to whittle down their first opinion.
 A notable example is Mr. Bernard Shaw.
 Muslims were vastly delighted by his earlier pronouncements and began to quote him freely …

-According to the author, Shaw then started back-peddling on his statements of praise of the Holy Prophet.
+A little further on, the author tells us that Shaw then started back-peddling on his statements of praise of the Holy Prophet.
 He writes:

 My readers can see the slightly altered change of front of Shaw in “The Black Girl in Search of God,” and now in his preface to his three new plays, “The Simpleton,” etc. The following is the extract from the preface: